 Having trouble getting your kids on board?
 Put it in a sippy cup with a straw that they can’t see through.
 They won’t see the color but will taste the fruit.

-Smoothies typically have four elements
+Smoothies typically have five elements

 Food Based Supplements